FACT CHECK: Trump Wrongly States Obama Administration Had Child Separation Policy

 President Trump repeated a false claim to reporters Tuesday, wrongly blaming the Obama administration for instituting a policy in which children were separated from their parents at the Southern border.

-"I'm the one that stopped it," Trump said, "President Obama had child separation."
+"I'm the one that stopped it," Trump said.
+"President Obama had child separation."

 Trump made the comments during a photo op prior to his meeting with Egyptian President Abdel-Fattah el-Sissi.